reslp/reproducibility-workshop/day-1/exercise-1-shell-intro.rst

 Let’s do a few small things to get you warmed up.

+.. admonition:: In case you need help

+   Solutions to the below tasks can be found `here <https://github.com/reslp/reproducibility-workshop/blob/main/day-1/solutions/ex-1.rst>`_, if need be.

 First, let’s connect to the server.

 You’ve been provided with ``*.pem`` file that contains your users